OHI-Science/bhi-1.0-archive/baltic2015/prep/LSP/lsp_prep.md

 ### 4.4 Status Calculation

-### 4.1 Status Calculation Alternative 1 and data exploration
+#### 4.4.1 Status Calculation Alternative 1 and data exploration

-There are three types of management status (and their corresponding weight): Designated (0.3), Designated and Partially Managed (0.6), and Designated and Managed (1).
+There are three types of management status (and their corresponding weight):

-#### 4.1.1 Calulate the status
+-   Designated (0.3)
+-   Designated and Partially Managed (0.6)
+-   Designated and Managed (1)

 ``` r
 mgmt_weight = data.frame( mgmt_status = c("Designated",